Allbound Logo - Partner Programs

 What’s more, you need to anticipate candidates’ questions and have answers ready.
 Make sure you can confidently address:

-• What is your commission structure
+• What is your commission structure?

 • Does your partner program offer growth opportunities for greater revenue share?